vmware-tanzu-labs/educates-training-platform/docs/getting-started/local-environment.md

 Local image registry
 --------------------

-When you run the `create-cluster.sh` script to create the local Kubernetes cluster, it will also install an image registry.
+When you run the `create-cluster.sh` script to create the local Kubernetes cluster, it will also install an image registry into the Kubernetes cluster.
 This is used for storing workshop content files and custom workshop base images.

 The `Makefile` supplied with the new workshop provides targets for `make` to build and publish both workshop content files and a custom workshop base image.
 If you want to use the registry to store other images, you should tag your images with the registry host/port of `localhost:5001`, then push the image to the registry.
 If you want to pull images from the registry in deployments created in the Kubernetes cluster, you should use the registry host/port of `registry.default.svc.cluster.local:5001` in the deployment resources created inside of the Kubernetes cluster.